joegiusto/four-frogs/README.md

 ## Four Frogs!
 Browser based, frog themed, capture the flag multiplayer game!

 ## Startup Info

-This game is still in alpha and does not work well at the current moment but just wanted to start a git for it and get it up.
-If you are interested in playing have Node installed, install dependecies and run
+This game is still in development but if you are interested in playing head to fourfrogs.io with friends or download these files and run.

-### `npx nodemon server.js`
+### `nodemon server.js`
 ### `gulp watch`

-First command to fire up server, navigate to localhost:3000 Second command to watch for scss changes and compile, will switch to webpack in future.
+First command is to fire up the server
+Second command to watch the SCSS files and compile on change